-The sweet wormwood plant is the modern world's answer to malaria, most importantly to the increasing numbers of antibiotic-resistant strains.
-The plant is native to grassland and open areas in Vietnam, Japan, China, Russia, and North America, and has been widely naturalized in other parts of the world.
+Sweet wormwood is the modern world's answer to malaria and the increasing number of antibiotic-resistant strains.
+Also known as "sweet annie plant" in North America, and "qing hao" in TCM, this medicinal herb is native to grassland and open areas in Vietnam, Japan, China, Russia, and North America, and has been widely naturalized in other parts of the world.

 Sweet Wormwood Medicinal Properties